-I personally prefer saws over axes; a saw is lighter and easier to carry.
-You are also less likely to inflict serious danger on nature (or yourself) with a saw than an axe.
+I prefer saws over axes; a saw is lighter and easier to carry.
+You are less likely to inflict serious damage on nature (or yourself) with a saw than an axe.

 Yes, purists would consider this cheating – especially since you can make your own tinder by shaving down sticks or making a “feather stick.”
-However, it’s nice to have dry tinder as a backup in case conditions are bad, especially since starting a fire can mean life or death.
+However, it’s nice to have dry tinder as a backup if conditions are bad, especially since starting a fire can mean life or death.

-Another option which is more inline with the bushcraft mentality is to make your own char cloth to use as tinder.
+Another option that is more in line with the bushcraft mentality is to make char cloth to use as tinder.

 - Expert Tips for Using a Ferro Rod Fire Starter